 Routine Reports These are handled entirely on the vessel Immediate Reports These require immediate reports to the office and some degree of action by management All reports are to be entered into Qua ality and Compliance module Due With next Ship Position Report Call Port Captain Immediately Medical First aid, prolonged headaches or nausea, flu symptoms, ear aches, dental issues, abrasions, sprains, strains, conditions requiring a visit to a medical professional in port.
 Accident, Injury or illness requiring medical treatment or that prevents the crewman from performing normal duties.
 Loss of Life.
 Illness or injuries that are life-threatening, require MEDEVAC or return to port.
 Mechanical/ Vessel Safety Unplanned maintenance or repairs that do not present an immediate hazard to personnel or the environment are not considered incidents.
 A new work order in the maintenance program is all that is required.
-Unplanned loss of steering, propulsion or any associated control system that reduces the maneuverability of the vessel Any event that adversely affects the vessel's seaworthiness or fitness for service, such as failure or damage to life rafts, fixed fire extinguishing systems, bilge pumps or auxiliary power generators Damage or failures requiring immediate assistance Emergencies Fire, Explosion, Man Overboard, Collision, Allision, Abandon Ship, Grounding, Stranding, Foundering, Dead Ship, Flooding Port State Port State inspections or detentions Project Related Equipment Loss, Damage or Failure that directly affects ability to continue the current project Environment Any spill of hydraulic oil, fuel or other hazardous substance into the water or other harm to the environment Near Miss An event that could have caused an injury or material damage to equipment, personnel or facilities but did not.
+Unplanned loss of steering, propulsion or any associated control system that reduces the maneuverability of the vessel Any event that adversely affects the vessel's seaworthiness or fitness for service, such as failure or damage to life rafts, fixed fire extinguishing systems, bilge pumps or auxiliary power generators Damage or failures requiring immediate assistance Emergencies Fire, Explosion, Man Overboard, Collision, Allision, Abandon Ship, Grounding, Stranding, Foundering, Dead Ship, Flooding Dynamic Positioning Event or failure that occurs while the ship is in DP mode and results, or has the potential to result, in a loss of position or reduces the ship's DP performance or capability.
+Events may result in either a Yellow or Red Alert as per the ASOG Port State Port State inspections or detentions Project Related Equipment Loss, Damage or Failure that directly affects ability to continue the current project

-Title of Document: Safety Management Manual Document Number: SOP-GEN-006 Authority: Director of Marine Operations Revision: 2 Custodian/Owner: Designated Person Ashore Issue Date: May 2022 · · Page 5 of 5
+Title of Document: Safety Management Manual Document Number: SOP-GEN-006 Authority: Director of Operations Revision: 5 Custodian/Owner: Designated Person Ashore Issue Date: June 2025 Page 5 of 6